huchengyong/easy-mydb/README.md

 ```

 ## release
-After use, you muse use the release() method to release resource
+After use, you must use the release() method to release resource
 ```js
 db.release()
 ```